ValtteriL/OpalOPC/README.md

 ## Deploy

-Build Windows, OSX and Linux binaries, sign them with GPG key, and publish on the opalopc.com website
+Build Windows, OSX and Linux binaries, sign them with GPG key, create windows installer, and publish on the opalopc.com website along with linux and mac installer.
+Update EULA at the same time.

 ```
 make publish-all